 If you are interested in taking part in a peer learning group, please get in touch at firstname.lastname@example.org or sign up here.

-There is no financial cost to participation, although business leaders will need to commit to attending half day meetings once a month over a six-month period.
+There is no financial cost to participation, although business leaders will need to commit to attending half day meetings once every six weeks over a six-month period.